 At one time this was home to Napa’s postmaster.
-Sitting under 100-year-old redwoods near Napa Creek the ten-guest room B&B situated on one acre feels like it’s tucked away the countryside.
+Sitting under 100-year-old redwoods near Napa Creek the ten-guest room B&B situated on one acre feels like it’s tucked away in the countryside.

 The Candlelight Inn is one of the only B&Bs in Napa with a swimming pool.

 Learn more about specific Victorian styles and representative San Francisco Victorian mansions and houses as well as the famous Postcard Row and other Victorians around Alamo Square in SF.
 More historic Victorian mansions can be seen in the Garden District of New Orleans and in San Diego's Heritage Park, and my latest Victorian Homes around the U.S. photo essay.

 Slideshow—all photos on this page

 Sandy Sims, an award winning journalist, newspaper editor, and travel writer, also writes fiction.

 *Some sources credit W.H.
 Corlett with designing the Migliavacca Mansion.
 The Napa City Landmarks Historic Walking Tours of Napa specifies Luther Turton as its designer.
 It's possible Corlett was the contractor and Turton the designer as was the situation with the Gifford House.